2006878/newfer/README.md

 The `outlier_removal.py` script in the `src/` directory identifies and removes outliers from the dataset, enhancing the overall data quality.

-## Data Visualization

-The `data_visualization.py` script in the `src/` directory generates visualizations and plots based on the processed data.
-The resulting graphs are saved in the `visualizations/` folder.

 ## Getting Started

 To run the data processing pipeline, follow these steps:

 1. Clone this repository.
-2. Navigate to the `src/` directory.
-3. Run the data processing scripts in the specified order.

 ## Dependencies

 List the dependencies required to run the scripts.
 For example:

-- Python 3.x
-- Pandas
-- Matplotlib
-- ...

-## Contributing

-If you would like to contribute to the project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License